fomkin/pushka/README.md

 ### `@forceObject` annotation

-Case classes with one field writes without object wrapper by default.
+Case classes with one field write without object wrapper by default.
 To avoid this behavior use `@forceObject` annotation.

 ```scala
 @pushka case class Id(value: String)